information

 The budget process includes five phases: prepare, draft, propose, approve and adopt.
 Every year, the City makes a forecast of revenues and expenses, which determines whether there is additional funding available or if a cut is required.

 Once the mayor releases budget guidance, service areas start developing budget concepts.
-The city administrator and their leadership team workshop those concepts to create a balanced draft budget – essentially, a recommendation to the mayor.
+The city administrator and their leadership team workshop those concepts to create a draft budget – essentially, a recommendation to the mayor.

-The mayor proposes their budget, which they pass to the City Council to amend and approve.
+The mayor proposes their balanced budget, which they pass to the City Council to amend and approve.
 Finally, City Council votes to adopt the approved budget before the end of the fiscal year.
 If needed, the mayor serves as the tie-breaker during the approval and adoption phases.

 Get Involved